phosphene/order-relations/docs/ABSTRACTION_PROGRAM.md

 # The Abstraction Program

-**Design intent (Ed Phil, 2026-09-02).** order-relations is a place for the *abstract*.
+**Design intent (Ed Phillips, 2026-09-02).** order-relations is a place for the *abstract*.
 The synergetics concepts live here as pure objects — no concrete commitment, no directionality built in.
-Biology enters only at instantiation time, as a mapping table, never inside the abstraction.

-## Design law:
+## Design:

-> An abstraction must be stateable without concrete reference
+> An abstraction as without concrete reference

 Enforced structurally: every file in `R/` is noun-free except `flytrap.R`, the mapping table where abstraction is mapped to empirical.